redfin/IconsExperiment/writeup/writeup.md

 	</tr>
 </table>

 From those results, and based on its ease of use and flexibility and its resistance to malformed SVGs that are produced by our design team, we decided to go with the asynchronous SVG store solution.
 For us, the "flicker" time, or the time till the first icon appeared on the page was a very significant part of our decision making process, followed by the total size on the wire.
-The `gulp-iconfont` solution looks good from the numbers, but is remarkably poorly behaved -- the icons that it drew were significantly smaller than those produced by the other methods, and the font mishandles a number of different icons (most notably making circles and ovals screwy looking).
 The `gulp-fontcustom` solution was surprisingly slow to run the full animation, though spends the smallest amount of its total time in paint, which [adversely affects scrolling](http://www.html5rocks.com/en/tutorials/speed/scrolling/).
 The external SVG solution took up more space on the wire, which adversely affects our customers on mobile.
 The synchronous SVG store doesn't allow us to take advantage of the browser cache, so we decided to go with the asynchronous SVG store.